holgerbrandl/kalasim/docs/userguide/docs/resource.md

 ## Quantity

-Some requests may request more than 1 units from a requests.
+Some requests may request more than 1 units from a resource.
 The number of requested resource units is called _request quantity_.
-Quantites are strictly positives, and kalasim also supports non-integer quantities.
+Quantities are strictly positives, and kalasim also supports non-integer quantities.
 To request more than one unit from a resource, the user can use the follow API:

 ```kotlin
 // request 1 from clerks